flutter/devtools/packages/devtools_app/lib/src/screens/memory/panes/leaks/LEAK_TRACKING.md

-Follow [standard Flutter installation process](https://docs.flutter.dev/get-started/install), but, instead of downloading or cloning official Flutter, clone `git@github.com:polina-c/flutter.git`, then chackout the branch `leak-tracking2` and then never run `flutter upgrade` or `flutter channel`.
+Follow [standard Flutter installation process](https://docs.flutter.dev/get-started/install), but, instead of downloading or cloning official Flutter, clone `git@github.com:polina-c/flutter.git`, then checkout the branch `leak-tracking2` and then never run `flutter upgrade` or `flutter channel`.

 ## Detect leaks in demo app